7RU7H/CTFs/HackTheBox/Retired-Machines/CTF/CTF-Helped-Through.md

 ![](burprevalidingfuzzingspecialchars.png)

-I made a sepcial characters wordlists that also includes base64, url encoded and double url encoded and octal encoding
+I made a special characters wordlists that also includes base64, url encoded and double url encoded and octal encoding

 12:14
 ## Exploit